 The Key Resources Building Block describes the most important assets required to make a business model work Every business model requires Key Resources.
 These resources allow an enterprise to create and offer a Value Proposition, reach markets, maintain relationships with Customer Segments, and earn revenues.

 Different Key Resources are needed depending on the type of business you are building.
 A microchip manufacturer requires capital-intensive production facilities, whereas a microchip designer focuses more on human resources.
 Key resources can be physical, financial, intellectual, or human.
 Key resources can be owned or leased by the company or acquired from key partners.

 The Key Partnerships Building Block describes the network of suppliers and partners that make the business model work.
 Companies forge partnerships for many reasons, and partnerships are becoming a cornerstone of many business models.
-Companies create alliances to optimize their business models, reduce risk, or acquire resources.
+Companies create alliances to optimize, reduce risk, or acquire resources.
 We can distinguish between four different types of partnerships:

 Download the business model canvas PDF template and guides.
 To learn more about how to apply the methodology to your own businesses, please refer to our international bestselling book ‘Business Model Generation’.

 In 2009, Amazon expands from platform to sales by launching Amazon private labels.
 It copies third-party sellers who created successful businesses by sourcing products absent from Amazon’s platform.
 Amazon sees this as an opportunity to create its own line of products.